 No. Pursuant to ADRE guidelines, the "sole purpose of the Professional Limited Liability Company is to render professional real estate, cemetery, or membership-camping services only."
 In other words, real estate investment activities such as real estate acquisition or rental property operation are prohibited.
 You need to form separate LLCs for these activities.
 Please contact us for this service.

 The IRS requires a reasonable salary be paid if the PLLC is profitable.
 The actual salary amount depends on your specific facts and circumstances.
 Please consult your CPA or Tax Advisor to determine the amount of salary, if any.

 Every Arizona entity that is qualified to do business must maintain a statutory agent located in Arizona.
-This can be you, your lawyer or your CPA.
+This can be you, your lawyer, or your CPA.
 The purpose of the Statutory Agent is to give notice to the public of a person authorized by the company that can be served with legal documents as the agent of the company.
-Unless otherwise notified, we will appoint you as the Statutory Agent.
+Unless otherwise notified, we will appoint you as the Statutory Agent of your PLLC.

-For a single-member PLLC the fee is $599.
-This includes expedited filing fees and publication costs.
+For a single-member PLLC the fee is $549.
+This includes expedited filing fees, all forms, and publication costs.

 Yes, absolutely.
 Forming your own PLLC as a real estate agent is 100% legal and highly advisable.